hvasbath/beat/docs/examples/FFI_static.rst

 Hierarchicals
 =============

 Please notice the hierarchicals parameters!
-These are the MAP parameters for the orbital ramps for each radar scene that have been optimized in example I.
+These are the MAP parameters for the orbital ramps for each radar scene that have been optimized in Example 2.
 These parameters are imported if the *fit_plane* parameter in the *geodetic_config* was set to True.
 The default is to fix these ramp parameters during the static distributed slip optimization, because leaving them open often results in tradeoffs with patches at greater depth and thus artificial slip is optimized at greater depth.
 Nevertheless, the user may want to try out to free the upper and lower bounds again to include the parameters into the optimization.